 Model gc4.essence yields a solution quickly.
-Unfortunately it can also give incorrect results: letting C be the set of all vertices and letting connected be true is always a solution, whether the graph is connected or not.
+Unfortunately, like Model 2 above, it can also give incorrect results: letting C be the set of all vertices and letting connected be true is always a solution, whether the graph is connected or not.
 This can be confirmed by asking Conjure to generate all solutions: